DanMcGann/jrl/README.md

 ### Containers
 We use `stl` containers over GTSAM "fast" containers to allow implicit conversion via pybind11's `stl.h`

+### Compression
+The Parser and Writer classes have options to enable [cbor](https://cbor.io/) compression to decrease the resulting file size.
+This can be incredibly important if you are saving intermediate results of an algorithm.
+This appears to typically reduce result file size by half!

+For portability of datasets, we recommend that you do not compress datasets as you typically have only a few of them.
+Compression is most useful for limiting storage requirements iterative/incremental result files.

 ## Dependencies (Ubuntu 20.04)
 * `sudo apt-get install nlohmann-json3-dev`